Best-Ever Deviled Eggs with Bacon

 Can Deviled Eggs be Made Ahead?

-Deviled eggs can be made up to 2 days in advance, but they should not be left out.
+Deviled eggs are a great make-ahead appetizer and can be made up to 2 days in advance, but they should not be left out.
 To store deviled eggs, cover and refrigerate until serving.
-Sprinkle on the paprika and bacon garnishes just before serving.
+Sprinkle on the paprika and bacon garnishes just before serving to keep the bacon crisp.

 More Egg Recipes: